 1. The Load Center

-The load center is the horizontal distance from the vertical face of the forks to the center of gravity of the load.
-Most standard forklifts are rated at a 24-inch load center assuming a balanced 48-inch pallet.
-If a load is longer or improperly balanced, the center of gravity moves further away from the forklift, significantly reducing the amount of weight the machine can safely handle.
+The load center is the horizontal distance from the front face of the forks to the center of gravity of the load, and it determines how much leverage the load exerts against the truck.
+Most standard forklifts are rated at a 24-inch load center, which assumes a balanced 48-inch pallet, and per OSHA’s stability guidance for powered industrial trucks, trucks rated above 30,000 lbs typically use a larger 36 or 48-inch standard instead.
+If a load is longer or off-balance, its center of gravity sits farther from the forks, and the safe capacity drops even though the load itself hasn’t gotten heavier.

 2. Maximum Lift Height